joeltroughton/uSMU/README.md

 | Current limit              | -50 to +50 mA |
 | Current resolution         | ~10 nA     |

+## Errata
+### Version 10 (release 1.0)
+- The board layout is missing grounding on the MCU for some reason.
+Make sure to place a couple of vias in the MCU's exposed pad to ensure proper grounding.
+Sorry!

 ## Changelog
 ### Version 10 (release 1.0)
 - Voltage DAC changed from a 12-bit Microchip MCP4725 to a 16-bit TI DAC8571